MsAgnieszka-SR-study-from-10-05-2022/SR-Mod-2-Zad-3-Counter/README.md

 # Module 2 Project 3 - Timer

 ## This project shows how many seconds gone since we'd run the app.
+I'd created two Counters - the first one as a function component and the second one as a class component.

 -------------------------